fgcsl/file_tagger/README.md

 - Create a new MySQL database.
 - Set a username and password for the database.
-- Edit the init.sql file with your MySQL username and password.
+- Edit the init.sql and conn.sh file with your MySQL username and password.
+- Create and edit ~/.my.cnf file

 2. Run SQL Script: Execute the SQL script to set up the necessary database structure.